Bolivar, Missouri

-Bolivar /ˈbɒlᵻvər/ is a city and county seat of Polk County, Missouri, United States.
+Bolivar (/ˈbɒlᵻvər/ BOL-iv-ər) is a city in and the county seat of Polk County, Missouri, United States.
 The city derives its name in-part from the South American revolutionary Simón Bolívar.
 According to the 2020 United States Census, Bolivar had a population of 10,772.

 History

 Bolivar began as a settlement around Keeling Spring, with the majority of settlers being from Hardeman County, Tennessee.
 The settlement became part of Greene County, Missouri when that county was organized in 1833.
 After the northern part of Greene County was ceded to form Polk County, Missouri, the Polk County Court proclaimed the settlement as a city, named it Bolivar, and designated it as the county seat on 10 November 1835.
 Bolivar was re-organized as a fourth-class city on 15 February 1881.
-Bolivar was a full Stop on the Butterfield Overland Mail Period 1858-1861 at the old Franklin Hotel and Relay Station.
+Bolivar was a full Stop on the Butterfield Overland Mail Period 1858–1861 at the old Franklin Hotel and Relay Station.

 The town layout was along the Boonville road that was the main road through the area during that time.

 Bolivar experienced growth in 1884 when the St. Louis–San Francisco Railway was extended to that point.

 The name "Bolivar" was proposed by John Polk Campbell and his brothers William St. Clair and Ezekiel Madison.
 It is named after Bolivar, Tennessee, where their grandfather and Continental Army Colonel Ezekiel Polk had lived.
 In the 1830s, Polk and Bolivar names were locally associated with liberation.
 As such, Bolivar, Missouri is an indirect namesake of Simón Bolívar.

 The Bolivar Public Library, First National Bank, and North Ward School are listed on the National Register of Historic Places.